MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Build parameter

 This parameter specifies whether you want to run `cordova build` instead of `cordova prepare` (which is the default behavior), when generating your updated web assets.
-It is valuable if your project includes before and/or after build hooks (e.g. to transpile TypeScript), and therefore, having CodePush run `cordova prepare` isn't sufficient to create and release an update.
+It is valuable if your project includes before and/or after build hooks (for example, to transpile TypeScript), and therefore, having CodePush run `cordova prepare` isn't sufficient to create and release an update.
 If left unspecified, it defaults to `false`.

 > [!TIP]
 > This parameter can be set using either `--build` or `-b`*

 ## <a name="patching-update-metadata" />Patching Update Metadata

-After releasing an update, there may be scenarios where you want to modify one or more of the metadata attributes associated with it (e.g. you forgot to mark a critical bug fix as mandatory, you want to increase the rollout percentage of an update).
+After releasing an update, there may be scenarios where you want to modify one or more of the metadata attributes associated with it (for example, you forgot to mark a critical bug fix as mandatory, you want to increase the rollout percentage of an update).
 You can easily do this by running the following command:

 ```NA
 appcenter codepush patch -a <ownerName>/<appName> <deploymentName> <existing-release-label>